How Far Is 93 Meters

 • Olympic Swimming Pool: An Olympic-size swimming pool is 50 meters long.
 93 meters is almost twice the length of an Olympic swimming pool.
 Imagine two pools placed end-to-end, with a little extra space added.

 • City Blocks: The size of a city block varies considerably depending on location and urban planning.
-However, a typical city block in many urban areas might range from 80 to 120 meters in length.
+That said, a typical city block in many urban areas might range from 80 to 120 meters in length.
 Thus, 93 meters could represent a large city block or slightly less than a full block, depending on the city.

 • Tall Buildings: While not a direct measure of horizontal distance, consider a tall building.
 The height of a typical 10-story building is roughly 30 meters.
 93 meters is nearly three times the height of a ten-story building laid horizontally.